Dollar Tree DIY Solar Light Projects: 5 Easy Backyard Ideas

 3. Glimmering Glass Gem Pathway Lights

 These sparkling pathway lights add whimsy to any garden.
-As a standout dollar tree diy solar light project, they’re perfect for safety lighting along walkways, making them a must-try among dollar tree diy solar light projects.
+As a standout solar garden light hack, they’re perfect for safety lighting along walkways, making them a must-try among DIY outdoor lighting from Dollar Tree.

 Materials Needed (Cost: $3.75-$5.00)